 - Start desensitizing your dog to get wet by walking in a puddle.
 Reward lavishly for getting near the puddle, looking at the puddle and then putting a paw in the puddle.
 Clicker training with a puddle as a target area works great for those enamored with the training technique.

 - Start with low water pressure in the hose.
 Same with puddles, start with shallow puddles or streams.

-- If your dog does not take treats, try to skip his meal for one time.
-Feeling hungry, your dog will take them more readily.
-If your dog still does not take treats, you may be asking too much at once, take a step back and work under the threshold.
+- If your dog does not take treats, try to increase the value by experimenting with some yummier ones.
+All dogs have a hierarchy of treats.
+If your dog still does not take treats, you may be asking too much at once, take a step back and work with your dog under the threshold.

 - Have a helper deliver treats as you give your dog a bath to keep it fun.